ScrapPack/CursorPromptRouter/README.md

 "[MODE: SecurityAudit] Check the codebase"
 "[MODE: Research] Compare React vs Vue"
 "[MODE: UXAudit] Review the checkout flow"

+### User Support Modes

+For inexperienced users or when you need guidance:

+**Question Mode**: Ask general questions and get explanations
+- "What is dependency injection?"
+- "Why do we need unit tests?"
+- "How does authentication work?"

+**Help Mode**: Get system guidance and examples
+- "Help me get started"
+- "I don't know what to ask"
+- "What can this system do?"

+**Debug Mode**: Systematic troubleshooting for issues
+- "My app is crashing"
+- "The function returns wrong results"
+- "The page is loading slowly"
 ```

 ## 🚨 Common Pain Points & Solutions